josh146/josh146.github.io/content/posts/2014/embedly-cards-markdown.md

 I've just updated the embedly-cards [Pelican](http://getpelican.com) plugin to version 0.2, adding markdown support; the new version can be downloaded from [GitHub](http://github.com/josh146/embedly_cards) or [PyPi](https://pypi.python.org/pypi/embedly_cards) (if you have already installed it via `pip`, it can be upgraded via `pip install embedly-cards --upgrade`).

-Pelican tends to favour reStructuredText extensions in it's configuration (I guess due to the 'pythonic' nature of reStructuredText), and so setting up the embedly-cards markdown extension is slightly more convulated (but still pretty simple, at only 2 lines!).
+Pelican tends to favour reStructuredText extensions in it's configuration (I guess due to the 'pythonic' nature of reStructuredText), and so setting up the embedly-cards markdown extension is slightly more convoluted (but still pretty simple, at only 2 lines!).
 Simply add the following to your `pelicanconf.py` file:

 	:::python
 	from embedly_cards import EmbedlyCardExtension